 Pros of Purchasing Your CBD from Disreputable Sources

 Cons of Buying Your CBD Oil from “Joe Schmo”

 To begin, it’s really unsafe.
 You have no idea how reputable these “under the table” sellers are or where they are even getting their product from.
 Stick with a company with transparency that can demonstrate to you how they farm, harvest, extract, formulate, package, and test their products.

 We’re pretty sure the safety factor alone is deterrent enough for anyone considering a flea market purchase.

-The U.S. Food and Drug Administration (FDA) does not allow CBD makers or sellers to market their products as medicine, supplements, or food additives.
-However, it’s probably wise for you to think of them that way.
+The U.S. Food and Drug Administration (FDA) does not allow CBD makers or sellers to market their products as drugs that can treat or prevent any disease.
+It's best to think of them like daily supplements.

 Doing so may give you perspective on how important it is to be careful when deciding where to buy CBD oil.
 Buying CBD from a disreputable seller or brand is a dangerous gamble.
 After all, many CBD products are for oral use.
 You wouldn’t want to ingest something contaminated with pathogens, pesticides, heavy metals, synthetic cannabinoids, or other harmful substances.